FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 “We have time to fix it before opening night,” he said.
 “Our team’s gonna look different.
 People have to understand that.
 But I look at what we’ve done, and the mistakes we’ve made, and I see it as totally fixable.”

-Re Wentz: Long pause.
+On Wentz: Long pause.
 Six, eight seconds.
-Doug Pederson is one of the nicest men ever to walk an NFL sideline, but he has had enough of the when’s-Carson-playing question.
+Pederson is one of the nicest men ever to walk an NFL sideline, but he has had enough of the when’s-Carson-playing question.
 That’s not going to make it go away, though.

 “We’ll find out,” he said.
 “Stay tuned, as they say in the business.
 As I’ve said, it’s going to be a medical decision.
 We are going to do the right thing for the team, and for Carson.”